April 1, 2023

 Make sure you keep it in a safe place since this will serve as your LLC's official document.

-How Long Does It Take to Start an LLC in Texas?
+How long does it usually take to start an LLC in Texas?

-In Texas, LLC filings are usually processed within 5 to 7 business days.
+In Texas, Certificate of Formation filings are usually processed within 5 to 7 business days.
 But if you want them to prioritize your filing, you can opt for expedited processing.
-This costs $25 per filing.[2]
+This service costs $25 per filing.[4]

-Expedited filings are usually processed within the day or the next business day.
+Expedited filings are usually processed within the same or next business day.

 Important Note